Novak Djokovic: 2007: First ATP 1000 title and major final, top 3

-Djokovic's breakthrough continued at the Canadian Open, where he defeated world No. 3 Andy Roddick, No. 2 Nadal, and No. 1 Federer to claim the title.
-He became the first player since Boris Becker in 1994 to beat the top three ranked players in a single event, and only the second after Tomáš Berdych to defeat Federer and Nadal as world No. 1 and 2.
-Björn Borg remarked Djokovic was "definitely a contender to win a Grand Slam".
+Djokovic's breakthrough continued at the Canadian Open, where he defeated world No. 3 Andy Roddick, No. 2 Nadal and No. 1 Federer to claim the title, becoming the first player since Boris Becker in 1994 to beat the top three-ranked players in a single event.
+Following this, Björn Borg remarked that Djokovic was "definitely a contender to win a Grand Slam."
 Djokovic would then go on to reach his first major final at the US Open, where he had five set points in the first set and two in the second set, but lost them all before losing the match in straight sets to the top-seeded Federer.
 He won his fifth title of the year at the Vienna Open, defeating Stanislas Wawrinka in the final, and finishing the year ranked No. 3.

-2008: First Major title, ATP Finals title
+2008: First Major title, Olympic Bronze and ATP Finals title

-Djokovic began the year at the Hopman Cup alongside fellow Serbian Jelena Janković.
-He won all four of his singles matches, including a final win over Mardy Fish, but Serbia lost the decisive mixed doubles rubber against the United States.
+Djokovic began the year at the Hopman Cup alongside fellow Serbian Jelena Janković, where they reached the finals, but ultimately lost to the United States in the decisive mixed doubles rubber.
 The event also marked his first competitive match against Serena Williams.

-At the Australian Open, Djokovic reached the final without dropping a set, defeating two-time defending champion Roger Federer in the semifinals.
-By reaching the semis, he became the youngest Open Era player to make the last four at all four majors.
+At the Australian Open, Djokovic reached the final without dropping a set, defeating Roger Federer in the semifinals, which made him the youngest Open Era player to make the last four at all four majors.
 He beat unseeded Jo-Wilfried Tsonga in four sets in the final, claiming his first Grand Slam singles title.
-It was the first major title since the 2005 Australian Open not won by Roger Federer or Rafael Nadal.
+It was the first Grand Slam title in 3 years not won by Roger Federer or Rafael Nadal.